12shivam219/Typing-Test/README.md

 # How to use

-.
-Click the start button to begin the test.
+## Click the start button to begin the test.
-.
-Type the random paragraph that appears on the screen within 60 seconds.
+## Type the random paragraph that appears on the screen within 60 seconds.
-.
-After 60 seconds, the test will automatically stop and calculate your accuracy and WPM.
+## After 60 seconds, the test will automatically stop and calculate your accuracy and WPM.
-.
-You can then choose to restart the test or share your results.
+## You can then choose to restart the test or share your results.

-#Features
+# Features

 Generates a random paragraph for each test.
 Calculates accuracy and WPM.